mighty-hotdog/foundry-defi-stablecoin-f23/README.md

  - excerpt from https://www.gemini.com/cryptopedia/wbtc-what-is-wrapped-bitcoin

 Outstanding Tasks
-1. complete implementation for liquidate() and redeemCollateralBurnDSC()
+1. ~complete implementation for liquidate() and redeemCollateralBurnDSC()~ DONE
-5. complete tests for DSCEngine
+2. complete tests for DSCEngine

 Cyfrin Updraft explores advanced fuzz-testing and oracles management in the last part of this course.